wandersonwhcr/k8s-examples/resources-limits/README.md

 If a container reaches CPU limits its tasks will be slower.
 By the way, if a container reaches Memory Limits, Kubernetes will restart the pod.

-Resources limits can be used with resources requests to improve pod allocation.
+Resources limits can be used with resources requests to improve pod scheduling.

 ## References